foss-lodpm/lpm-modules/lpm-builder/README.md

 - `name`: The name of the package.
 - `description`: A description of what the package does.
 - `maintainer`: Contact information for the maintainer of the package.
-- `repository`(optional): The URL of the source code repository for the package.
+- `source_repository`(optional):  The URL of the source code repository for the package.
-- `pkg_repository`: The URL of the package repository where the package can be downloaded from.
 - `homepage`(optional): The URL of the package's homepage.
 - `arch`: The architecture of the package.
 - `kind`: The type of package.